 This is fully removable and sits in one of the pockets when not in use.

-There is a centre handle at the top of the back area that is very strong.
-This allows for a simple one handed pickup.
+There is a center handle at the top of the back panel area that is very strong.
+This allows for a simple one-handed pickup.
 Even with a toddler inside the weight is manageable – in this case he was around 35lbs.

 After lifting, place the opposite arm inside the first shoulder strap and maneuver the carrier behind you until you can reach your second arm through the second strap.

-Once your arms are strapped in you can clip in the chest strap.
-This prevents your shoulder straps from moving around and keeps the weight distribution stable.
+Once your shoulders are strapped in you can clip in the sternum strap.
+This prevents your shoulder straps from moving around and keeps the weight distribution stable with good support.

-Oh, and remember to pull in the kickstand when you are upright so this does not get caught on anything.
+Oh, and remember to pull in the kickstand back in when you are upright before you head out on your outdoor adventure.
 I could reach this well enough, but I just kept forgetting to do it.

-If you are not afraid of spending a few extra bucks to get the most comfortable carrier possible this the Deuter Kid Carrier is a great option for those looking to take long day trips.
-If you have ever tried a long hike with an uncomfortable back pack then you will probably not flinch at the extra cost.
+If you are not afraid of spending a few extra bucks to get the most comfortable carrier possible the Deuter Kid Carrier is a great option for families looking to take long day trips.
+If you have ever attempted longer hikes with an uncomfortable backpack then you will probably not flinch at the extra cost.